Intouch Autumn 2014 - The importance of being earnest

 You'd probably expect most legal indemnity insurers to have an excellent rating, but that's not always the case.
 There are some firms out there with a less than impressive security rating, and some aren't even given a rating at all.

-These ratings are especially important in our market, given that many legal indemnity policies are 'in perpetuity' and can often lie dormant for many years before being called into action.
+These ratings are especially important in our market, given that many legal indemnity policies are provided on an indefinite basis and can often lie dormant for many years before being called into action.
 This means that your clients can be assured that if they encounter an issue, whether now or many years in the future, we will still be around to handle and pay their claims.

 For an in-depth discussion about claims, why not get in touch with our experts?
 We're more than happy to pay you a visit to discuss a number of topics including our claims process, some of the scenarios we encounter, recently handled claims and the importance of choosing the right cover from the right insurer.
 Many of our customers have also been surprised when our team has mentioned claims that have occurred on policies that they've arranged.